Published on 26.03.2021 | Last updated on 18.11.2024

 Standardization brings the market players together.
 The development of new technical standards is based on the consensus of different parties, including vendors, operators, interest groups, governments and consultant companies like Magister.
 Cooperation gets the most out of the existing knowledge:

 – This sort of independent global standardization process enables production of high quality systems, products and services which meet the set requirements.
-It enables building systems with maximized compatibility, interoperability, safety, repeatability and quality, says Magister’s Director of Simulation Services, Jani Puttonen.
+It enables building systems with maximized compatibility, interoperability, safety, repeatability and quality, says Magister’s former Director of Simulation Services, Jani Puttonen.

-Lastly but not least, 3GPP’s transparent standardization process enables faster to market, increased number of players and healthy competition.
+Lastly but not least, the 3GPP’s transparent standardization process enables faster to market, increased number of players and healthy competition.
 All this is good for the customer as well due to lower pricing.

 What is 3GPP currently working on?